MasqueradeOfSilence/MLS-MPM-unity/ALGO.md

 Density is computed in the solver, so we don't need to do any additional work there.
 And we can define the constant variables as follows:

 - `eosStiffness`: AKA a "pressure parameter".
 - `restDensity`: Rest density is just a reference density, compared to the one computed dynamically.
 A bubble bath foam should be less dense than water.
 Niall uses a value of 4 for water.
+I will experiment with a much smaller value for my foam, possibly anywhere between 0.04 and 1.2.
 - `eosPower`: The *adiabatic index*.
 Niall uses a value of 4, which seems consistent with what we see for water [here](http://www.mem50212.com/MDME/iTester/get-info/thermodynamics.html).
 For my foam, I may use a value of 1.4 for air.

 Parentheses are very important.
 I was stuck on a weird behavioral bug in my Newtonian water solver for a really long time until I realized that my parentheses were incorrect.